 |7-10 years||24 months simple interest|

-Excessive dipping into your CD can lead to a loss of principal, which can really affect your return if the CD has a short maturation period.
+Early-withdrawal penalties can reduce your principal balance, which can really affect your return if the CD has a short maturation period.